Māori history: Classic period (1500–1768)

-Early European contact (1642–1840)
+Early European contact (1769–1840)

-European settlement of New Zealand occurred in relatively recent historical times.
-New Zealand historian Michael King in The Penguin History Of New Zealand describes the Māori as "the last major human community on earth untouched and unaffected by the wider world".
-Early European explorers, including Abel Tasman (who arrived in 1642) and Captain James Cook (who first visited in 1769), recorded their impressions of Māori.
-Initial contact between Māori and Europeans proved problematic and sometimes fatal, with several accounts of Europeans being cannibalised.
+The New Zealand historian, Michael King, describes the Māori as "the last major human community on earth untouched and unaffected by the wider world".
+Besides a brief offshore skirmish with Abel Tasman in 1642, the first encounter with the outside world took place with Captain Cook's party on his first voyage in 1769, followed by later contact in 1773 and 1777 during the second and third voyages.
+Cook spent time mapping the islands in 1769 and meeting Māori, particularly in the Marlborough Sounds in 1777.
+Cook and his crew recorded their impressions of Māori at the time.
+This early contact proved problematic and sometimes fatal, with some Europeans being cannibalised.

 From the 1780s, Māori encountered European and American sealers and whalers.
 Some Māori crewed on the foreign ships, with many crewing on whaling and sealing ships that operated in New Zealand waters.
 Some of the South Island crews were almost totally Māori.
 Between 1800 and 1820, there were 65 sealing voyages and 106 whaling voyages to New Zealand, mainly from Britain and Australia.
 A trickle of escaped convicts from Australia and deserters from visiting ships, as well as early Christian missionaries, also exposed the indigenous population to outside influences.
 During the Boyd Massacre in 1809, Māori took hostage and killed 66 members of the crew and passengers of the sailing ship Boyd in apparent revenge for the captain whipping the son of a Māori chief.
 Given accounts of cannibalism in this attack, shipping companies and missionaries kept their distance, significantly reducing their contact with the Māori for several years.

 The runaways were of various standing within Māori society, ranging from slaves to high-ranking advisors.
 Some runaways remained little more than prisoners, while others abandoned European culture and identified as Māori.
 These Europeans "gone native" became known as Pākehā Māori.
 Many Māori valued them as a means to acquire European knowledge and technology, particularly firearms.
 When Whiria (Pōmare II) led a war-party against Tītore in 1838, he had 131 Europeans among his warriors.
 Frederick Edward Maning, an early settler, wrote two lively accounts of life in these times, which have become classics of New Zealand literature: Old New Zealand and History of the War in the North of New Zealand against the Chief Heke.
 European settlement of New Zealand increased steadily.
 By 1839, estimates placed the number of Europeans living among the Māori as high as 2,000, two-thirds of whom lived in the North Island, especially in the Northland Peninsula.